lowRISC/lowrisc-site/content/docs/internship-2016/report.md

 - *Decoding MPEG-2 encoded video at a resolution of 640x480, and playing at a rate of 8 frames-per-second*

 This objective was not met.
 Once integrated into lowRISC and synthesised on our Naxys4 DDR FPGAs, our accelerators allowed us to decode 320x480 video at a rate of approximately 2.5 frames-per-second.
 The limiting factor on decoding proved to be the speed we were able to access memory through the TileLink bus.
-This problem was further compounded by the lack of an L2 cache.
+This problem was further compounded by the fact that a bug forced us to disable the L2 cache, and we were unable to resolve it before the end of the project.
 The speed of the bus had been reduced to 25MHz due to the floating point unit, and so more effort could have been expended on removing the FPU, and increasing the speed of the bus.

  - *Tutorials describing*
     - *Using the video output controller*